Skip to main content

 • Encoding: CSV files must use UTF-8.

-Creating Static Tables
+Creating a Static Table

-Step 1: Upload CSV
+Step 1: Upload File

 To create a static table from a CSV file: